kevinamiri/eval/README.md

 In addition to these, also evaluations for:

-Language: Assessing linguistic capabilities.
+- Language: Assessing linguistic capabilities.
-Knowledge: Evaluating knowledge (e.g. factual, cultural, commonsense).
+- Knowledge: Evaluating knowledge (e.g. factual, cultural, commonsense).
-Reasoning: Evaluating reasoning capabilities (e.g. mathematical, hierarchical).
+- Reasoning: Evaluating reasoning capabilities (e.g. mathematical, hierarchical).
-Harms: Evaluating potential social harms (e.g., copyright, disinformation, social bias, toxicity).
+- Harms: Evaluating potential social harms (e.g., copyright, disinformation, social bias, toxicity).
-Efficiency: Evaluating training and inference efficiency.
+- Efficiency: Evaluating training and inference efficiency.

 ## Results

-We present our results in the form of tables and graphs.
-You can find these in the [Results](./Results) directory.
+We present our results in the form of tables and graphs and will be available in [Results](./Results) directory.